-The area of modern day Bulgaria has been a cultural crossroad since ancient times, while Sofia is the second-oldest capital in Europe after Athens.
-Even Constantine the Great considered making it the capital of the Byzantine Empire instead of Constantinople.
+The location of modern day Bulgaria has been a cultural crossroad since ancient times, while Sofia is the second-oldest capital in Europe after Athens.
+Constantine the Great even considered making it the capital of the Byzantine Empire instead of Constantinople.

-Even though the city was destroyed in 447 AD by the Huns and devastated for over a century, it managed to get back on its feet and rebuilt by the Byzantine emperor.
-The city of today is sprawling with interesting artifacts and the architecture is a fascinating mix of Roman ruins, Orthodox churches and Soviet buildings.
+Even though the city was destroyed in 447 AD by the Huns and remained devastated for over a century, it managed to get back on its feet and got rebuilt by the Byzantine emperor.
+The Sofia of today is sprawling with interesting artifacts and the architecture is a fascinating mix of Roman ruins, Orthodox churches and Soviet buildings.

 As I walk around in the old city, I marvel at centuries unfolded before my eyes and try to savor as much as possible of the atmosphere.